divmain/maintainerd/README.md

       # A comment will be added to the issue...
       action: comment
       # With the following content.
-      data: >
+      data: |
         This issue has been tagged with the `not-enough-information` label.
-In order for us to help you, please respond with the following information:
+        In order for us to help you, please respond with the following
+        information:

         - A description of the problem, including any relevant error output that you find in the Sublime console.
         - blah, blah, blah

         If we receive no response to this issue within 2 weeks, the issue will be closed.
 If that happens, feel free to re-open with the requested information.
 Thank you!
 ```

 ## Semantic Versioning

-One of the options that `maintainerd` supplies is a [semver](http://semver.org) selection.
-However, this option isn't very useful unless that information is easily accessible outside of the PR.  `maintainerd` provides a simple API for that purpose:
+One of the options that `maintainerd` can insert into each pull request is [semantic version](http://semver.org) selection.
+However, this option isn't very useful unless the selection that was made is easily accessible outside of the PR (in a script, for example).  `maintainerd` provides a simple API for that purpose:

 `GET https://maintainerd.divmain.com/api/semver?repoPath=XYZ&prNumber=XYZ&installationId=XYZ`